Luxembourg oh Luxembourg, how did you surprised me.

 I have visited the country around this day with a sole purpose of checking this party out, as many of my friends who live in Luxembourg has been bragging about this day over and over again.

-I couldn’t understand why having it in the summer month was so important?
+I couldn’t understand why having it for the summer month was so important?
 In Poland, we celebrate National Day in the nastiest of all months – November, and we are ok with it.
 But on the other hand, Polish National Day is more of football fans throwing bricks at police so I’m not an expert here!

 To get to the point, it was just a great party in the city.
 Whole Luxembourg City turns into one big bar and a party place.
 Crowds are on the streets, everyone is happy, proud and slightly dizzy… and then the fireworks come,17-minute show to celebrate the Grand Duke Birthday.